mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 To ensure this is a repeatable process create a template in Confluence for this page.
 If you can't, create a blank page that can be copied each time.

-I can't stess enough here how valuable it is to use the Templates helpers.
+I can't stress enough here how valuable it is to use the Templates helpers.
 It will ensure that the authors of these templates know what values they should be using / what is expected in each section.

 I will only talk to the key configuration elements here.
 The rest is really just content.